Information-theoretic signatures of causality in Bayesian networks and hypergraphs: Preliminaries

 See Figure~\ref{fig:example}a for an example.
 The d-separation criterion then provides a systematic method for translating the Bayesian network into a set of conditional independence properties defined by the DAG structure~\citep{bishop2007}.

-While Bayesian networks are suitable for representing pairwise, directed relationships, they are unable to express higher-order directed and undirected relationships that span across multiple variables.
-Instead, we must turn to Bayesian hypergraphs.
+While Bayesian networks are suitable for representing pairwise, directed relationships, their intrinsic edge-based topology is not designed to explicitly encode higher-order interactions.
+To naturally capture these complex, higher-order directed and undirected relationships, we must turn to a more expressive causal graphical representation, the Bayesian hypergraph.